RageAgainstThePixel/com.utilities.async/README.md

             // switch to background thread to do a long
             // running process on background thread
-            await Awaiters.BackgroundThread;
+            // Not supported on WebGL but only throws a warning. await Awaiters.BackgroundThread;

             // await on IEnumerator functions as well